RoboCoin/robocoin-connector/README.md

         npm install

 In your developement environment, add a user.
-This step adds a user and echoes its automatically-generated password:
+Note the automatically-generated password:

         node scripts/addUser.js yourusername

 Run "node scripts/setConfigParam.js".
-When prompted, leave the Kiosk ID blank, parameter name is robocoin.key and the value is your Robocoin secret.
+When prompted, leave the Kiosk ID blank, parameter name is robocoin.key and the value is your Robocoin key.

 Run "node scripts/setConfigParam.js".
 When prompted, leave the Kiosk ID blank, parameter name is robocoin.secret and the value is your Robocoin secret.

 Run "node scripts/setConfigParam.js".
-When prompted, leave the Kiosk ID blank, parameter name is robocoin.baseUrl and the value is "https://notsureyet.robocoin.com/api/0".
+When prompted, leave the Kiosk ID blank, parameter name is robocoin.baseUrl and the value is "https://api.robocoin.com/v0/connector".

-Run "node scripts/addUser.js yourusername".
-Note the output and save the generated password somewhere.

 When everything's installed, run "supervisor app.js" in a developement environment, or "forever app.js" in production.